 You can set up goals for your main non-sale conversions like email sign-up, free account/trial sign-up and product activation.
 These can help you understand your conversions from site visitor to member, trial member or email subscriber.
 For many products, you can also add goals as steps that indicate product usage, allowing for certain functionality that enables users to evaluate your product and its value.

-NOTE: Google Analytics allows you to assign a monetary value to a goal, but unless you’re actually using Goals to track sales or other actions you monetize (like automatically opting in your members to partner email lists or products during the registration process), I recommend not doing it.
+NOTE: Google Analytics allows you to assign a monetary value to a goal, but unless you’re actually using Goals to track sales or other actions you monetize (like automatically opting in your members to partner email lists or products during the registration process), you shouldn’t assign it.
 An exception would be if you only sell one product at one price point, like an ebook.
-You can actually use Goals to track your sales in this case, so you don’t need to read the rest of this post if this is your planned use for it!
+You can actually use Goals to track your sales in this case, so you don’t need to read the rest of this post if your setup is that simple.

 Effort: Medium – depends on how and where you currently manage your emails.

-If your email links don’t pass utm_medium=email, your stats will be attributed to catch-all “Direct,” “Referral” or “Other” channels depending on the email provider you use and the email clients your subscribers use (some of those will appear under the Referral channel).
+If your email links don’t pass utm_medium=email, your stats will be attributed to catch-all “Direct,” “Referral” or “Other” channels depending on the email provider you use and the email clients your subscribers use.
 Once you add utm_medium=email, your stats will shift from one or more of the other predefined channels in the Email channel.

-IMPORTANT: utm_medium should always be set to “email” for your email links.
-Some email providers automatically append this parameter to all your messages (leaving no room for you to make a mistake), while others will allow you to define the values of some or all Google Analytics utm_ parameters yourself (like BigMailer).
+Utm_medium should always be set to “email” for your email links.
 If you set utm_medium to something you came up with yourself and it isn’t a convention, like email-[provider], then all your data will be attributed to the Other channel.

 Effort: Medium – requires your developer to drop the code in the right place but without customizing it.

 If you run any PPC campaigns, simply drop the conversion tracking code (aka “pixel”) from your network to your subscription confirmation page.
-PPC platforms such as Google AdWords, Facebook and Pinterest (and many others) all offer the option of adding a tracking code to your site.
+PPC platforms such as Google AdWords, Facebook, Pinterest, and many others all offer the option of adding a tracking code to your site.
 This allows you to track the return on investment (ROI) for your campaigns and ads inside those platforms.

 Effort: Medium to Large – requires a developer be familiar with the checkout setup to drop the code and add values from the application into the code.

 The best thing you can do for your conversion-to-paid tracking is to add e-commerce tracking from Google Analytics and pass the value of the sale or initial (first month/year) subscription from the sale/subscription confirmation page to Google Analytics.
 This will assign sales/revenue to the appropriate channel automatically, and you’ll even know what landing page the user originated from (i.e., an individual blog post) if you drill down to report by landing page (“Behavior” tab on the left > “Site Content” > Landing Pages).

 IMPORTANT: If you sell in more than one country and display prices in multiple currencies on checkout or receipt/confirmation pages, make sure to convert the value to your desired currency before adding the information to the e-commerce tracking code.
 Your e-commerce data in Google Analytics will otherwise be an irrecoverable mess until you fix it.